Study Chinese in China: how to get prepared

 我(I) 跟朋友(with a friend) 一起(together) 去(go) 市场 (market)Io (I) vado (go) al mercato (to the market) con un amico (with a friend)

-Studying Chinese at home VS studying Chinese in China
+Studying Chinese at home before moving to China

 What to do after you choose the city

 Once you are clear about where you want to study, look at the websites of the Universities hosted in that province and look for the application procedure.
 Colleges usually offer to students enrolled in the Chinese language program side courses like calligraphy, Chinese folklore, Taijiquan, Qigong, and more.
 After you have sent the application form and paid the application fee, you receive an invitation letter containing a list of the necessary documents for requesting a study Visa at the Chinese embassy/consulate in your country.
 The invitation letter takes from two to four weeks to get to your mailbox.

 You’ll be asked to pick a place to stay so that the government has an address and is able to emit a short-term residence permit.
 The easiest way is to get a shared room at the University’s dorms.
 By doing that, you won’t need to commute to go to class in the morning.
 If you don’t want to live on campus, unless you provide the name of a hostel or pension, you need to rent an apartment and bring the original copy of the contract to the police office for registration.